Songchai Rattanasuban: Biography

 vs. Pairojnoi "Bloody Steel" Sor Siamchai at the Lumpinee Stadium, which amounted to 3.2 million baht, the highest in history.

-For the professional boxing he is also the promoter and manager of many famous boxers, and some of them to the level of the world champions, include Kongtoranee Payakaroon, Samart Payakaroon, Muangchai Kittikasem, Pichit Sitbangprachan, Saen Sor Ploenchit, Daorung Chuvatana, Yokthai Sithoar, Pichitnoi Sitbangprachan, Yodsanan Sor Nanthachai, Yoddamrong Sithyodthong, Pungluang Sor Singyu, Chonlatarn Piriyapinyo, Kwanpichit Onesongchaigym, etc.
+For the professional boxing he is also the promoter and manager of many boxers, and some of them to the level of the world champions, include Kongtoranee Payakaroon, Samart Payakaroon, Muangchai Kittikasem, Pichit Sitbangprachan, Saen Sor Ploenchit, Daorung Chuvatana, Yokthai Sithoar, Pichitnoi Sitbangprachan, Yodsanan Sor Nanthachai, Yoddamrong Sithyodthong, Pungluang Sor Singyu, Chonlatarn Piriyapinyo, Kwanpichit Onesongchaigym.

 In 2001, he moved himself to be a regular promoter at Rajadamnern Stadium.

 Personal life

 Songchai graduated junior high school from Benchamaracharungsarit School.
 Then graduated from vocational education from Chachoengsao Vocational College and graduated with a master's degree in Social Work from Ramkhamhaeng University in 1995.

 He married Saowanee Rattanasuban (née Tangkongpanich).
 There are three children, Pattaraporn Rattanasuban, Sirapob Rattanasuban, Pariyakorn "Oh" Ratanasuban.
 Today, his last daughter, Pariyakorn is his major assistant.